The definitive guide to living and working in the Cayman Islands

 - Sound: make sure everyone can hear you say ‘I Do’ over the crash of waves if you’re planning a beach wedding;

 - Outdoor Weddings: can you schedule the wedding to take advantage of sunsets?
 Do you have a ‘plan B’ for inclement weather?
-Have you provided for guests’ comfort under the heat of a canopy in full sun?
+Have you provided shade to protect guests from the sun?
 (Parasols can be a romantic option.)

 - Style & Theme: will your wedding be modern and clean, vintage or romantic?
 Does your planner have the props, linen, decor and table settings to tie in with your chosen style?

 Celebrations Ltd. (Tel: (345) 623 2044) can help organise simple beach weddings to the most elaborate wedding weekend.

 Wedding FlowersThere are fabulous floral ideas to select from when designing your wedding bouquets and arrangements.
 When planning your event, it is best to remember that most flowers will have to be flown in for the event, which can become costly.
 A floral theme based on local varieties lends a uniquely ‘Cayman’ feel to your wedding and might help to keep costs under control.
 Celebrations’ (Tel: (345) 623 2044) can create beautiful arrangements, bouquets and centre pieces for your wedding.
 Visit their boutique in Camana Bay.
 Every Bloomin’ Thing (Tel: (345) 945 1701) caters for weddings, large or small.
 Trisha’s Roses (Tel: (345) 949 2423) also creates wonderful wedding flowers and has a range of packages.